 The admission process is highly competitive and typically includes a review of:

 - recommendation letters

-For competitive applications, Department of Physical Sciences provides Community Recommendation Letter to their academically outstanding chemistry majors who demonstrate excellence in activities such as research, community service, chemistry club or others.
+For competitive applications, Department of Chemistry and Physics provides Community Recommendation Letter to their academically outstanding chemistry majors who demonstrate excellence in activities such as research, community service, chemistry club or others.
 Letters are endorsed by faculty/staff in the department after approval by the majority of votes.

 Eligibility (minimum cumulative GPA of 3.70) does not guarantee approval.
 When to apply: Usually at a time of applying to graduate/professional school.
 How to apply: Submit written request to your research or academic advisor or department chair.